etclabscore/core-geth/docs/JSON-RPC-API/modules/debug.md

 TraceCall lets you trace a given eth_call.
 It collects the structured logs created during the execution of EVM if the given transaction was added on top of the provided block and returns them as a JSON object.
-You can provide -2 as a block number to trace on top of the pending block.

 #### Params (3)